CosmicLaca/ComfyUI_Primere_Nodes/README.md

 <hr>

 ### Primere KSampler:
-Sampler using the 'model_concept' input this node automatically handle Turbo nd Cascade modes, no need another workflow or extra node.
-You can select device (CPU or GPU), and use 'variation_extender' input for new image with very less difference from previous one (if seed freezed).
+Sampler using the 'model_concept' input this node automatically handle Turbo and Cascade modes, no need another workflow or extra node.
+You can select device (CPU or GPU), and use 'variation_extender' input for new image with very less (adjustable) difference from previous one (if seed and other details freezed).
 This settings can be used in queued workflow.

 <a href="./Workflow/readme_images/pksampler.jpg" target="_blank"><img src="./Workflow/readme_images/pksampler.jpg" height="220px"></a>
 <hr>